khizarfarooq30/Simple-Player-Controller/README.md

 - **Updated Features**:
   - Refined dash behavior for smoother execution and control.
   - Improved jumping mechanics with grounded check for more precise jumps.
+  - Added particle effects on move, jump and land.

 ### Cloning Mechanism